kooya3/trending_archive/README.md

 - Studying the growth and popularity of specific projects.
 - Identifying relevant repositories for research or learning purposes.
 - Building data visualizations or conducting data-driven analyses.

+## Contributing

+We welcome contributions to the Trending Archive Repository!
+If you come across any issues with the data or have suggestions for improvement, please open an issue or submit a pull request.
+Together, we can make this repository an even more valuable resource for the developer community.